Stemmanuel95/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # Eplanation on Project Tasks
 # Task 0.
 Simple web stack

+* What is a server?
+A server is a computer or software program that provides a service or functionality to other computers or devices on a network.
+In the context of the internet, a server typically refers to a computer or software program that provides services such as serving web pages, email, file sharing, or database access to other computers or devices.

+* What is the role of a Domain name?
+A domain name is a unique name that identifies a website on the internet.
+The role of a domain name is to provide a memorable and easy-to-use address for a website so that users can access it without having to remember its IP address (which is a numerical address that identifies a specific computer or device on a network).

+* What type of DNS record www is in www.foobar.com?
+The "www" in "www.foobar.com" is not a DNS record but rather a subdomain.
+A subdomain is a subset of a larger domain that is used to organize and distinguish different services or sections of a website.
+The DNS record associated with the subdomain "www" is typically an "A" record, which maps the subdomain to an IP address.

+* What is the role of the web server?
+The role of a web server is to serve web pages to clients (such as web browsers) that request them over the internet.
+A web server receives requests from clients, retrieves the appropriate web page files, and sends them back to the client over the internet.
+The web server is responsible for processing HTTP requests and responses, and for handling the communication between the client and the web application.

+* What is the role of the database
+A database is a software program that stores and manages structured data.
+The role of a database is to provide an efficient and reliable way to store and retrieve data, and to support the functionality of web applications that require data storage and retrieval.
+Web applications typically interact with databases through an application programming interface (API) that provides a way for the application to communicate with the database and perform operations such as querying, inserting, updating, and deleting data.

+* What is the server using to communicate with the computer of the user requesting the website An application server is a software program that provides additional functionality beyond what a web server can provide.
+An application server typically provides services such as transaction management, security, database access, and other functions required by web applications.
+Application servers can be used to host web applications that require more advanced functionality than what a simple web server can provide.

 To design a one server web infrastructure that hosts the website reachable via www.foobar.com, let's start by understanding the user's request.
 When a user types in www.foobar.com into their web browser and hits enter, the request is sent to the DNS (Domain Name System) server to resolve the IP address associated with www.foobar.com.
 Once the IP address is resolved, the user's computer sends a request to the IP address to access the website.
 ## Specifics about this infrastructure
 In our infrastructure, we will have one server that will host the web server (Nginx), application server, and the MySQL database.
 We will install the LAMP stack (Linux, Apache, MySQL, PHP) on the server.